xa (xa65)xa is Andre Fachat's open-source 6502 cross assembler. I, Cameron

 the current maintainer, and bug reports and questions should now go to me.

-xa is Copyright © 1989-2007, André Fachat,
+xa is Copyright © 1989-2024, André Fachat,

 Jolse Maginnis, David Weinehall and Cameron Kaiser.
 All rights reserved.

-Additional contributors: Fabien Nuñez, Mikkel Holm Olsen.
+Additional contributors: Fabien Nuñez, Mikkel Holm Olsen,

 xa is distributed under the